shabbyrobe/tempe/README.rst

 Tempe's Guts are also much simpler than both Mustache and Twig - it comes with no features by default, but the primitives it does provide make it possible to provide a feature-complete replacement for either.
-Tempe comes bundled with an implementation of these features you can use if you wish, though you do not have to.
+Tempe comes bundled with an implementation of these features you can use if you wish, though you do not have to - you are free to implement your own handlers as you see fit.

 Because of this design, Tempe can also be used to create your own templating DSL using its Guts - you can strip it back to almost nothing and tailor it to your needs.
 This